ivandotv/docker-nginx-dockerize/README.md

 ## What it Does

-Plese note that the **default Nginx configuration setup is unchanged**
+Please note that the **default Nginx configuration setup is unchanged**.

 Configuration files are just modified to support templating, so you can modify the values via environment variables.
-Two configuration files can be changed with environment variables.
-Take a look at those files to see what variables are supported.

 - [`nginx.conf`](build-assets/nginx.conf)
 - [`default.conf`](build-asses/default.con)